 Salary Checks are updated twice a year for all countries.
 The information in the Wages in Context application is updated four times a year.

 What happens with outdated data?

-WageIndicator securely stores its data.
-The presented indicators are always the latest, having replaced the older batch, based either on fresh data, or by indexing data for which no new input is available.
-The calculation of Salary Checks is based on uninterrupted series of data collected during the last five years.
+WageIndicator securely stores the data that have been collected.
+The outcomes shown are always the latest, replacing the older ones, based either on fresh data or on indexing data if no or not enough new data is available.
+The calculation of national the Salary Check is based on uninterrupted series of data collected over the last five years.

 Is the wage information in the Salary Check and Wages in Context controlled for inflation?